 The battery capacities are the same, too, at 4,200mAh, making for a likely long innings per charge.
 Both handsets offer 40W fast-charging with the correct plug, meaning a full recharge in little more than an hour.
 The P40 Pro also offers 27W wireless fast-charging.

-While both handsets run Google's Android 10 operating system, the P40 Pro suffers from a lack of Google Services, i.e. there's no Play Store available for the newer handset.
+While both handsets run Google's Android 10 operating system, the P40 Pro suffers from a lack of Google Services, i.e. there's no Google Play Store available for the newer handset.
 This is all to do with the ongoing blacklist from the USA, banning Huawei from dealing with US companies.
+Instead the P40 series runs Huawei's App Gallery.

-That means the P40 Pro will be unable to load certain apps, such as Gmail, which will be a major issue for many prospective European customers.
+That means the P40 Pro will be unable to load certain apps, which will be a major issue for many prospective European customers.
 The P30 Pro doesn't have this issue.

 - Both models: Leica quad camera system